frypan05/chase/README.md

 - Move the chase.exe file to a directory included in your system's PATH.

 ## Usage:
-- Search for papers: chase search "machine learning"
+- Search for papers: chase search "Photoelectric Effect"
 - Download a paper: chase download <paper-id>
 - help: chase help